 The Academic Program on this tour will focus on Health and Healing strategies in this part of the world.
-Complete details of our Academic Program will be provided in your full documentation package, however, as noted in the detailed itinerary, the program will include the following - - Academic Conference at the resort in Inle Lake, Myanmar with lectures by Canadian medical experts & interactive discussions on current medical issues - Visit to a local public hospital in Mandalay to meet with physicians and learn about the local health care system in the Myanmar - Visit to a traditional healer of the Intha people (Inle Lake) - Visit the Sayagyi U Nyan clinic (Yangon) to learn about Traditional Healing in Myanmar - Visit to a local public hospital in Thimphu to meet with physicians and learn about the local health care system in Bhutan - Visit to the National Institute of Traditional Medicine (Thimphu) - Presentation on the therapeutic healing benefits of Bhutanese traditional Hot Stone Baths (Paro) In addition, any physician who would like to make a short presentation at the Academic Conference at Inle Lake, Myanmar, should register their interest by completing the relevant section of the program registration form and the Group Medical Director, Dr. Peter Bloch (tel: 905-842-2660, e: pmbloch@yahoo.com) will contact you directly.
+Complete details of our Academic Program will be provided in your full documentation package, however, as noted in the detailed itinerary, the program will include the following - - Academic Conference at the resort in Inle Lake, Myanmar with lectures by Canadian medical experts & interactive discussions on current medical issues - Visit to Mandalay General Hospital to meet with physicians and learn about the local health care system in the Myanmar - Visit the Sayagyi U Nyan clinic (Yangon) to learn about Traditional Healing in Myanmar - Visit to Jigme Dorji Wangchuck National Referral Hospital (JDWNRH), a local public hospital in Thimphu to meet with physicians and learn about the local health care system in Bhutan - Visit to the National Institute of Traditional Medicine (Thimphu) - Presentation on the therapeutic healing benefits of Bhutanese traditional Hot Stone Baths (Paro) In addition, any physician who would like to make a short presentation at the Academic Conference should register their interest by completing the relevant section of the program registration form and the Group Medical Director, Dr. Mel Borins (Tel: 416-533-6488, e: mel@melborins.com), directly.
 A certificate of attendance will be provided to all attendees of the Academic Program.